 1.3.2.1 Check testing in course of the firm recognition is carried out according to the program approved by the Register.
-The program is compiled on the basis of the respective requirements of this Part of the Rules, national or international standards and other technical documentation.
+The program is prepared on the basis of appropriate requirements of this Part of the Rules, national or international standards and other technical documentation.

-Testing under the Register technical supervision during manufacture of products shall be conducted in compliance with the requirements of the chapters of this Part depending on the materials and products subjected to the tests and/or the standards and specifications recognized by the Register.
+Testing under the Register technical supervision during manufacture of products shall be conducted in compliance with the requirements of this Part depending on the materials and products subjected to the tests and RS-agreed standards and specifications.

-1.3.2.2 The site and time of the prescribed tests shall be specified by the manufacturer in advance.
+- 1.3.2.2 The site and time of the prescribed tests shall be specified by the manufacturer in advance.
 Sampling, test procedures, specimen cutout procedures shall be effected in compliance with the applicable requirements of the Rules (according to Section 2).
-Unless otherwise specified, the Register's representative shall brand the samples and specimens and the tests shall be carried out in his presence.

-1.3.2.3 Where the test results are unsatisfactory, unless otherwise specified in the relevant chapters, retesting shall be conducted with the following conditions being observed.
+Unless otherwise specified, the Register's representative shall brand the samples and specimens and the tests shall be carried out in his presence. - 1.3.2.3 Where the test results are unsatisfactory, unless otherwise specified in the relevant chapters, retesting shall be conducted with the following conditions being observed.